-Following the tragic death of Alexander McQueen , his longtime colleague Sarah Burton was charged with continuing the great designer’s legacy.
-Having worked with McQueen for 14 years, Burton has subtly shifted the house’s aesthetic, whilst maintaining its iconoclastic codes.
-This has seen Burton produce collections inspired by apiculture and most recently an episcopal combination of popes, saints and angels.
+Following his tragic death in 2010, Alexander McQueen 's longtime colleague Sarah Burton was charged with continuing the great designer’s legacy.
+Having worked with McQueen for 14 years, Burton has subtly shifted the house’s aesthetic while maintaining its iconoclastic codes.
+This has seen Burton produce collections inspired by apiculture and an episcopal combination of popes, saints and angels.

-Burton was awarded an Order of the British Empire for her services to the British fashion industry.
-In addition, the much-decorated designer has won The Walpole Award for British Luxury Design Talent , Harper’s Bazaar Woman of the Year Award and the Designer of the Year Award at the British Fashion Awards, and in June 2019 received the CFDA International Award.
+Burton was also awarded an Order of the British Empire for her services to the British fashion industry.
+In addition, the much-decorated designer has won The Walpole Award for British Luxury Design Talent , Harper’s Bazaar Woman of the Year Award, the Designer of the Year Award at the British Fashion Awards, and in June 2019 received the CFDA International Award.